CURRICULUM

 DATA HANDLING

-• Display data on Bar Charts, Pictograms, Pie Charts, Scatter graphs, Stem and leaf diagram and Frequency Polygons.
+Display and interpret data on Bar Charts, Bar Line Graphs, Pictograms, Pie Charts, Stem and leaf diagram and Frequency Polygons

 FRACTIONS AND PERCENTAGES